 - Program Coordinators, School Staff, Administrators, Support Staff and Students are considered contacts and do not have the right to vote.

-- A quorum of 50% plus one of the members is respected and decisions are made by consensus.
+- A minimum of four outside members is required for quorum and decisions are reached by consensus.

 - Voting can take place electronically, when necessary.

 Chair of the Advisory Committee

 The Chair of each Advisory Committee provides leadership and encourages members to discuss problems from a wide perspective.
 The chairperson serves as an ex-officio member of the Advisory Committee and a resource person for the college.
 The chairperson serves a two-year term and may be re-elected for another two-year term.
 The chariperson may be selected by the commitee’s members through election or acclamation.

 Roles of the Chair of the Advisory Committee

 - Collaborate with the Dean in the preparation of schedules and timetables for meetings.